 The disclaimer text is positioned below the brand space with 60px distance to the lower edge of the format (for a full HD resolution with 1920x1080px).
 The text is centrally aligned.
 The viewer has to have the opportunity to actually take note of the notification shown and to read it in full while it is superimposed without having to hurry in any way.

 Off voice-overs allow greater coherence to be achieved in the explanatory videos.
-Suggestions for suitable Audi narrators can be found under Corporate Sound in the chapter Audi Brand Voice.
+We therefore recommend the Audi Brand Voices Christian Blecken and Martin Heckmann for the voice-overs of explanatory videos.
+A voice sample as well as further suggestions for suitable Audi narrators can be found under Corporate Sound in the chapter Audi Brand Voice.